-A decision by the Board of Variance to approve the addition (ramada over a RV and deck) does not constitute any further approvals in relation to the specific building permit application.
+A decision by the Board of Variance to approve the addition (roof over deck) to the dwelling does not constitute any further approvals in relation to the specific building permit application.
 The applicant must meet all requirements of the building permit process.